4 One-Light Setups: Split, Broad, Short, and Profile Lighting for Portrait Photos

 broad loop lightingbroad loop lightingbroad loop lighting

-The combinations go on and on from here, and I want you to go and make up some of your own and see which ones you like best.
+The combinations on and on from here, and I want you to go and make up some of your own and see which ones you like best.

-In our next lesson, we’re going to move on from the simple portrait setups, and you’re going to learn how to add a second flash to your setups—once again, you more control and more creative freedom.
+In our next lesson, we’re going to move on from the simple portrait setups, and you’re going to learn how to add a second to your setups—once again, giving you more control and more creative freedom.
 Follow the full course to keep learning!